FabricMC/fabric-docs/develop/data-generation/block-models.md

 All `TextureKey`s in the TextureMap **have to** match all `TextureKey`s in your parent block model!
 :::

-### Custom `BlockStateSupplier` Method {#custom-supplier-method}
+### Custom `BlockModelDefinitionCreator` Method {#custom-supplier-method}

-The `BlockStateSupplier` contains all blockstate variants, their rotation, and other options like uvlock.
+The `BlockModelDefinitionCreator` contains all blockstate variants, their rotation, and other options like uvlock.

 @[code lang=java transcludeWith=:::datagen-model-custom:supplier](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-First, we create a new `VariantsBlockStateSupplier` using `VariantsBlockStateSupplier.create()`.
+First, we create a new `VariantsBlockModelDefinitionCreator` using `VariantsBlockModelDefinitionCreator.create()`.
-Then we create a new `BlockStateVariantMap` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `VariantsBlockStateSupplier`.
+Then we create a new `BlockStateVariantMap` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `VariantsBlockModelDefinitionCreator`.
-Specify which model and which transformations (uvlock, rotation) is used when using `.register()`.
+Specify which model and which transformations (uvlock, rotation) are used when using `.register()`.
 For example:

-- On the first line, the block is facing north, and is single => we use the model with no rotation.
+- On the first line, the block is facing north, and is single ⇒ we use the model with no rotation.
-- On the fourth line, the block is facing west, and is single => we rotate the model on the Y axis by 270°.
+- On the fourth line, the block is facing west, and is single ⇒ we rotate the model on the Y axis by 270°.
-- On the sixth line, the block is facing east, but isn't single => it looks like a normal oak log => we don't have to rotate it.
+- On the sixth line, the block is facing east, but it isn't single ⇒ it looks like a normal oak log ⇒ we don't have to rotate it.

 ### Custom Datagen Method {#custom-datagen-method}